bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-with-a-tarball.rst

 Upgrading with a Tarball
 ########################

-If you are unable (or unwilling) to use Git, another option that's always available is to obtain a tarball of the latest version from our website and upgrade your Bugzilla installation from that.
+If you are unable (or unwilling) to use Git, another option is to obtain a tarball of the latest version from our website and upgrade your Bugzilla installation using that.

 Download Bugzilla
 =================